xNaCly/betterforum/Readme.md

 # Betterforum

+## Showcase:

 ## About:
 Betterforums is a simple and easy to understand alternative to conventional social media by focussing on the anonymous aspect of online communication.

+It is designed to be selfhosted, see [SETUP](https://github.com/xNaCly/betterforum/blob/master/SETUP.md) for a guide

 It is built around the idea of text-based communication and only supports inline link highlighting, rendering of images or links is not intended.